dotkrnl/capa_benchmark/README.md

 For floating-point bitwidth optimization: (these two still have bugs)

 	1. KNN: K nearest neighbor, this is a floating-point arithmetic intensive application.
+It searches from 100000 data samples with 2018 dimensions.

 	2. RGB2YUV: image processing.
 Also floating-point arithmetic intensive.